HazyTeam/android_device_oppo_find7/README.md

+Copyright 2014 - The CyanogenMod Project

-Device tree for Find7 by OPPO
+Device configuration for Oppo Find7.